Climate and Average Weather Year Round in La Paloma Uruguay

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.7 months, from December 20 to April 11, with an average temperature above 69°F. The day of the year with the warmest water is February 14, with an average temperature of 72°F.
+The time of year with warmer water lasts for 3.7 months, from December 20 to April 11, with an average temperature above 69°F. The month of the year in La Paloma with the warmest water is February, with an average temperature of 72°F.

-The time of year with cooler water lasts for 3.6 months, from June 17 to October 3, with an average temperature below 57°F. The day of the year with the coolest water is July 30, with an average temperature of 53°F.
+The time of year with cooler water lasts for 3.6 months, from June 17 to October 3, with an average temperature below 57°F. The month of the year in La Paloma with the coolest water is August, with an average temperature of 53°F.

 To characterize how pleasant the weather is in La Paloma throughout the year, we compute two travel scores.